Last Will & Testament Form

 What if I want to make changes to my Will?

-If you want to make a small change to your Will (e.g. changing the name of a beneficiary), you should use a document called a codicil.
-This should be witnessed in the same manner as when you made the Will.
-If you want to make substantial changes, it is advised that you consider making a brand new will, which would indicate that the previous wills are revoked.
+If you want to make a small change to your Will (e.g. changing the name of an executor), you should use a document called a Codicil.
+This is a separate document which needs to clearly set out the details of the Will that it is intended to amend, what the amendment is and state it is a Codicil.
+It also needs to be signed and witnessed in the same manner as when you made the Will.
+If you want to make substantial changes, it is advised that you consider making a brand-new Will, which would indicate that all previous Wills are revoked.